 Morton Mintz, former Washington Post reporter who broke the thalidomide story in 1962.

-Regulation doesn’t mean being close-minded about the drugs that are sent for review.
-For example, thalidomide was once again sent to the FDA in 1998 for review, resulting in its approval to treat complications arising from leprosy.
+However, regulation doesn’t mean being close-minded about the drugs that are sent for review.
+It is extremely important for health authorities to promote innovation, paving the way for new and improved therapies for diseases.
+As a case in point, thalidomide was once again sent to the FDA in 1998 for review, resulting in its approval to treat complications arising from leprosy.
 This time, however, it was supported by solid data that showed that it was both safe and effective when used in the indicated manner.